 How is it possible that you pay less than three euros for one jar of supplements, and that other jars costs more?
 The price difference is in the ingredients and their quality.
-Read on and you will know exactly why our Guud supplements really do what they promise, and why you still feel meh with the other supplements.
+Read on and you will know how to choose your next jar.

 First things first, why do you need supplements?

 Let's start in the beginning.
 You are healthy and eat a varied diet.
 Do you still need supplements?
-Yes, lady.
-We list four main reasons why it is advisable to take supplements:
+There are different opinions on this, but we say yes and we take our conclusion based on research:

 Supplements based on complaints or your stage of life